evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 The Lucid Gravity Dream Edition comes equipped with one sound system option:

-- **Surreal Sound Pro System:**: This system features 22 speakers and delivers a maximum output of  watts.
+- **Surreal Sound Pro System:**: Features 22 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.